 This is something we want for many more kids, currently at that crucial age where they need support and intervention now, before they start falling behind in life.
 There are still many children and young people like Kyle right across Queensland who need our help, but we can’t do it without your support.

-With your generous donation this Christmas, we can open up a world of opportunities for kids and young people living with low or no vision across Queensland, just like we’ve done for Kyle.
+With your generous donation, we can open up a world of opportunities for kids and young people living with low or no vision across Queensland, just like we’ve done for Kyle.